 - All queries regarding the competition will be answered by our team at the Indian Life Science Network/NGSF#essay-competition-queries channel

 - Submissions should me made through our online submission portal

-The best essays that are simple, engaging and scientifically sound will be published in our blog.
-Among the published essays we plan to award a cash prize of INR 5000 to four essays – three chosen by the NGSF Team (of scientists and science communicators) and the other based on the number of readership views over a month (Chosen independent of first three).
-Therefore a possibility to win upto INR 10,000 for the best essay.
+The best essays that are simple, engaging, and scientifically sound will be published in our blog.
+Among the published essays we plan to award a cash prize and a medal for three essays- Gold (INR 10000), Silver (INR 5000), and Bronze (INR 2500) based on our evaluation criteria and the number of readership views over a month.
 Publishing essays in our blog has helped authors gain a wide readership.
 Less than two years since its inception, our website has had 50,000 views from 74 different countries.

-In addition to cash prize, winners get invitation to participate in NGS Authors Program which financially assists science communicators to publish in our blog.
+In addition to the cash prize, winners get an invitation to participate in NGS Authors Program which financially assists science communicators to publish in our blog.